yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 - returns the `IntSet` itself if all elements are positive
 - throws an exception otherwise

-What would the best type you can give to `assertAllPos`?
+What would be the best type you can give to `assertAllPos`?
 Maybe:
 ```
 def assertAllPos(s: IntSet): IntSet
 ```